Padmashree02/Object-Detection-SSD_Mobilenet/README.md

         - If yes, then draw the bounding box with detected class as a label.

         - Else no, then will pass to the next detection.

+Important note :- As the trained weight file's size is beyond github's limit.
+So, could not be able to upload .pb file, however the .pb file can be access from the SSD's respective github link.